Raimel Tapia Player Props: Brewers vs. Pirates

 Raimel Tapia At The Plate

-- Tapia is hitting .231 with four doubles, a triple, two home runs and 12 walks.
+- Tapia has four doubles, a triple, three home runs and 13 walks while batting .243.

-- Tapia has reached base via a hit in 20 games this year (of 43 played), and had multiple hits in four of those games.

-- He has homered in two of 43 games played this year, and in 1.6% of his plate appearances.
+- In 47.7% of his games this season (21 of 44), Tapia has picked up at least one hit, and in five of those games (11.4%) he recorded multiple hits.

-- In 10 games this year (23.3%), Tapia has picked up an RBI, including two games with multiple runs batted in.
+- In 11 games this season (25.0%), Tapia has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.